sholaj/aks-gitops/uk8s/azure-backup-proposal-ptask0011038.md

 **Configuration**:
 - All infrastructure defined in Git-managed IaC
-- Terraform state stored in Azure Storage with versioning
+- ARM templates (and compiled Bicep files) stored in Git with version history
 - Automated cluster provisioning pipelines

 ### 5.3 Decision Matrix for Teams